gzodataserver/odataserver/README.md

 `curl http://localhost:9000/help`.

 The file `src/config.js` contains a number of variables that can be configured.
 Check it out, it is fairly well documented.
+Make sure to change the flag `RESET_PASSWORD_WITHOUT_LINK` for production use (all accounts on the server are open for anyone otherwise).

 Getting started with development